 Over the past few years, the market for low-capacity adventure based bikes has been heating up as more and more manufacturers see the attractiveness of an A2 certified small adventure motorcycle for the general public.

-In 2017, Kawasaki was one of the first to capitalise on this burgeoning market with the Versys X 300.
+In 2017, one of the first bikes to capitalise on this burgeoning market was the Kawasaki Versys 300.

 Kawasaki Versys X 300 Review

-The smallest of Kawasaki’s Versys adventure bike range, the Versys X 300 started off with the same responsive 296cc twin cylinder engine found in the Ninja 300.
+The smallest of Kawasaki’s Versys adventure bike range which includes the Versys 650 and 1000 LT, the Versys X 300 started off with the same responsive 296cc twin cylinder engine found in the Ninja 300.
 A good start with an engine known for its reliability.